EcoChem-OSU/MS_Rtool/Practical_Semiquantification/README.md

 function of target concentration in units of nmoles/L. Use a weighted linear regression model.

-The scripts in this repository organized into 2 steps
-1. cali_pract_semiquantif: performed a calibration of the semiquantitive model.
+The scripts in this repository organized into 2 steps 1.cali_pract_semiquantif.R: performed a calibration of the semiquantitive model.
-2. pred_pract_semiquantif: applied the calibrated model to suspect area count to estimate the concentration.
+2.pred_pract_semiquantif.R: applied the calibrated model to suspect area count to estimate the concentration. the file FUN_Pract_semiquantif.R conain home made funtion necessay or the cali_pract_semiquantif but should ne be modified.

 Terminology
 ----------